13 of the Fastest Growing Shrubs

-Not only is this a fast-grower, but it also made onto our list of the best plants for privacy.
+Not only is this a fast-grower, but it also made it onto my list of the best plants for privacy.
 Irish Ivy clings to frames and surfaces, making it perfect for hedging/screening.

 This climbing shrub is incredibly easy to maintain, gardeners can prune it at any time of the year, and the plant performs well in all soils and growing conditions, including shade and part-shade.

 Expect Irish Ivy to grow up to 12 metres tall and a possible spread of 8 metres.
-Full growth takes the plant around ten years so assume a yearly growth rate of up to around a metre, if conditions are favourable.
+Full growth takes the plant around ten years, so you can assume a yearly growth rate of up to around a metre, if conditions are favourable.

 8) Eucalyptus Gunnii